CLI Updater

 macOS

-In order to get access to the CLI tool on macOS, you will need to right click on the Mac version of the updater tool and click Show Package Contents
+In order to get access to the CLI tool on macOS, you will need to right click on the Mac versionarrow-up-right of the updater tool and click Show Package Contents, then navigate to Contents/Resources, here you will find the pycom-fwtool-cli.

 Linux